mejk/computer-stuff/README.md

 - [Installation of CUDA and Nvidia drivers & TensorFlow (Ubuntu 20.04 LTS)](ubuntu/cuda-and-nvidia-drivers.md)
 - [Word processors with GUI: WPS Office and LibreOffice](ubuntu/word-processors-with-gui.md)
+  - WPS Office with the extra fonts installed (instructions provided) is an excellent MS Office replacement with very high degree of compatibility.
+  - LibreOffice connects well with JabRef reference manager, supports LaTeX math (via a plugin) and has great support for scalable vector graphics.
 - [Ubuntu/Linux tips and tricks](ubuntu/ubuntu-tips-and-tricks.md)

 ## Windows